-3.4 Usa-DSL Activities
+4.4 Usa-DSL Activities

 The Usa-DSL framework activities are composed by a set of actions used to plan, execute, analyze and report the evaluation.
 The full set of activities can be seen in Figure 3.
-Due to space limitation, we describe only the activities from the Planning phase in detail.
-The description of the activities from the Execution, Analysis and Reporting phases can be found at https://github.com/Ildevana/Usa-DSL/wiki/Usa-DSL-Structure.
+The description of the activities from all phases can also be found at https://github.com/Ildevana/Usa-DSL/ wiki/Usa-DSL-Structure.